PTorini1/javascript-calculator/README.md

 https://ptorini1.github.io/CalculadoraJS/

 Just a calculator for my JS studies.
-Based on Matheus Bastiti videos on Youtube.
+Based on Matheus Bastiti videos on Youtube with just some alterations.